Short-term effects of manual therapy in patients after surgical fixation of ankle and/or hindfoot fracture: A randomized clinical trial

 U BACKGROUND: Patients with surgical fixation of ankle and/or hindfoot fractures often experience decreased range of motion and loss of function following surgery and postsurgical immobilization, yet there is minimal evidence to guide care for these patients.
 U OBJECTIVES: To assess whether manual therapy may provide short-term improvements in range of motion, muscle stiffness, gait, and balance in patients who undergo operative fixation of an ankle and/or hindfoot fracture.
 U METHODS: In this multisite, double-blind randomized clinical trial, 72 consecutive patients who underwent open reduction internal fixation of an ankle and/or hindfoot fracture and were receiving physical therapy treatment of exercise and gait training were randomized to receive either impairment-based manual therapy (manual therapy group) or a sham manual therapy treatment of light soft tissue mobilization and proximal tibiofibular joint mobilizations (control group).
 Participants in both groups received 3 treatment sessions over 7 to 10 days, and outcomes were assessed immediately post intervention.
 Outcomes included ankle joint range of motion, muscle stiffness, gait characteristics, and balance measures.
 Group-by-time effects were compared using linear mixed modeling.
 U RESULTS: There were no significant differences between the manual therapy and control groups for range of motion, gait, or balance outcomes.
 There was a significant difference from baseline to the final follow-up in resting gastrocnemius muscle stiffness between the manual therapy and control groups (–47.9 N/m; 95% confidence interval: –86.1, –9.8; P = .01).
 There was no change in muscle stiffness for the manual therapy group between baseline and final follow-up, whereas muscle stiffness increased in the control group by 6.4%.
 U CONCLUSION: A brief course of manual therapy consisting of 3 treatment sessions over 7 to 10 days did not lead to better short-term improvement than the application of sham manual therapy for most clinical outcomes in patients after ankle and/or hindfoot fracture who were already being treated with exercise and gait training.
 Our results, however, suggest that manual therapy might decrease aberrant resting muscle stiffness after ankle and/or hindfoot surgical fixation.

 Albin, Stephanie R.; Koppenhaver, Shane L.; Marcus, Robin; Dibble, Lee; Cornwall, Mark; and Fritz, Julie M., "Short-term effects of manual therapy in patients after surgical fixation of ankle and/or hindfoot fracture: A randomized clinical trial" (2019).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 231.